AdrianAntico/AutoQuant/README.md

 ##### **AutoTransformationScore()**
 AutoTransformationScore() is a the compliment function to AutoTransformationCreate().
 Automatically apply or inverse the transformations you identified in AutoTransformationCreate() to other data sets.
 This is useful for applying transformations to your validation and test data sets for modeling.
 It's also useful for back-transforming your target and prediction columns after you have build and score your models so you can obtain statistics on the original features.

+##### **FAST_GDL_Feature_Engineering()**
+For models with target variables within the realm of the current time frame but not too far back in time, this function creates autoregressive and rolling stats from target columns and distributed lags and distributed rolling stats for independent features distributed across time.
+On top of that, you can also create time between instances along with their associated lags and rolling stats.
+This function works for data with groups and without groups.

+##### **GDL_Feature_Engineering()**
+Builds autoregressive and rolling stats from target columns and distributed lags and distributed rolling stats for independent features distributed across time.
+On top of that, you can also create time between instances along with their associated lags and rolling stats.
+This function works for data with groups and without groups.
 </p>
 </details>